Life expectancy: Variation over time

-17th-century English life expectancy was only about 35 years, largely because infant and child mortality remained high.
+English life expectancy at birth averaged about 36 years in the 17th and 18th centuries, one of the highest levels in the world although infant and child mortality remained higher than in later periods.
 Life expectancy was under 25 years in the early Colony of Virginia, and in seventeenth-century New England, about 40% died before reaching adulthood.
 During the Industrial Revolution, the life expectancy of children increased dramatically.
-The under-5 mortality rate in London decreased from 74.5% (in 1730–1749) to 31.8% (in 1810–1829).
+Recorded deaths among children under the age of 5 years fell in London from 74.5% of the recorded births in 1730–49 to 31.8% in 1810–29, though this overstates mortality and its fall because of net immigration (hence more dying in the metropolis than were born there) and incomplete registration (particularly of births, and especially in the earlier period).
+English life expectancy at birth reached 41 years in the 1840s, 43 in the 1870s and 46 in the 1890s, though infant mortality remained at around 150 per thousand throughout this period.

 Public health measures are credited with much of the recent increase in life expectancy.
 During the 20th century, despite a brief drop due to the 1918 flu pandemic, the average lifespan in the United States increased by more than 30 years, of which 25 years can be attributed to advances in public health.

 Regional variations

-Human beings are expected to live on average 30–40 years in Eswatini and 82.6 years in Japan.
-An analysis published in 2011 in The Lancet attributes Japanese life expectancy to equal opportunities, public health, and diet.

 There are great variations in life expectancy between different parts of the world, mostly caused by differences in public health, medical care, and diet.

-The impact of AIDS on life expectancy is particularly notable in many African countries.
+Human beings are expected to live on average 60 years in Eswatini and 82.6 years in Japan.
+An analysis published in 2011 in The Lancet attributes Japanese life expectancy to equal opportunities, excellent public health, and a healthy diet.

+The World Health Organization announced that the COVID-19 pandemic reversed the trend of steady gain in life expectancy at birth.
+The pandemic wiped out nearly a decade of progress in improving life expectancy.

+Africa

+During the last 200 years, African countries have generally not had the same improvements in mortality rates that have been enjoyed by countries in Asia, Latin America, and Europe.
+This is most apparent by the impact of AIDS on many African countries.
 According to projections made by the United Nations in 2002, the life expectancy at birth for 2010–2015 (if HIV/AIDS did not exist) would have been: